 According to the surveys of ninth-year school pupils, a clear reduction of sniffing took place in the 1970s and the fall continued in the 1980s.
+Around

-Around 1990, experience of sniffing was fairly uncommon: 5 per cent of pupils claimed to have tried it.
-Ten years later, this share had doubled, but in the 2000s it has fallen back somewhat again, and in recent years 7 percent of boys and 8 per cent of girls claim to have sniffed.
+1990, experience of sniffing was fairly uncommon: 5 per cent of pupils claimed to have tried it.
+Ten years later, this share had doubled, but in the 2000s it has fallen back somewhat again; in 2006, 7 per cent of boys and 6 per cent of girls claim to have sniffed.